 My interest in the early modern period began when I did voluntary work in the archives of Hatfield House before I went to university.
 The home of the marquesses of Salisbury, it contains the Cecil Papers -- the papers of William Cecil, Lord Burghley (Principal Secretary and Lord Treasurer to Elizabeth I) and his son, Robert Cecil, earl of Salisbury (Principal Secretary to Elizabeth I and James VI and I, as well as Lord Treasurer to James) – probably the most important collection on early modern English politics in private hands.
 I loved working there so much that I went back every vacation during my undergraduate degree at Cambridge and used the archive for my undergraduate dissertation which was published, in shortened form, as 'Regnum Cecilianum?
 A Cecilian perspective of the court', in John Guy’s edited collection, The Reign of Elizabeth I: Court and Culture in the Last Decade (Cambridge, 1995).
 I went on to complete an M.Litt in Historical Research and a doctorate with John at the University of St Andrews.
 I taught at the universities of Cambridge, Manchester and Swansea, as well as working as a research assistant on the Clergymen of the Church of England Database, before coming to Durham in 2003.
 I am currently a Reader.

 My initial interests were in high court politics, political culture, and the nature of Elizabeth’s queenship, all things that I investigated in my first book, Queenship and Political Discourse in the Elizabethan realms(Cambridge, 2005), and in a number of articles.
 From 2007, I was co-investigator, with Philip Williamson and Stephen Taylor (both Durham) on the AHRC-funded project, British state prayers, fasts and thanksgivings, 1540s to 1940s.
 This project explores over 800 occasions of special worship: prayers, liturgies, fasts and thanksgivings ordered by the crown or government, either to seek divine help during periods of crisis (such as plague, famine or war) or to thank God for his intervention.
 I was lead editor for the first of a three-volume edition, published by the Church of England Record Society in 2013: National Prayers: Special Worship since the Reformation.
 Volume 1: Special Prayers, Fasts and Thanksgivings in the British Isles, 1533-1688.
-I am currently co-editing, with Philip Williamson, the third and final volume; my focus is on the unofficial and official anniversary occasions, such as Accession Day and Fifth of November.
+I am currently co-editing, with Philip Williamson, the fourth and final volume; my focus is on the unofficial and official anniversary occasions, such as Accession Day and Fifth of November.

 - Tudor and early Stuart politics and religion